 - You must check in and weigh your pack NLT 15 minutes prior to the official start (by 7:15am)

 - You will be required to weigh your pack at one aid station (location will be announce race morning) while on the course.
 If it weighs less than 20lbs, you will be disqualified.

 - You will be required to weigh your pack immediately upon crossing the finish line.
 If it weighs less than 20lbs you will be disqualified.

 Directions and Parking:

-The race will start at the Cottonwood Trailhead in the Galisteo Basin Preserve and a map to this location can be found using the button below.
+The race will start at the Cowboy Shack Trailhead and a map can be found using this Google map link.
 Old school directions – from I-25 take 285 south for 5.5 miles, after you cross the train tracks take the second road on the right.
 Pass the first intersection (New Moon Overlook) staying straight on Astral Valley Rd.
-Take a left at the next intersection and follow the road till it ends at the trailhead (approx 2.3 miles).
-We will have signage direction you.
+Keep right at the next 3 intersections.
 Please respect the posted speed limit.
-Car pooling is strongly encouraged and will be rewarded!
+Car pooling is strongly encouraged.

 NO RACE DAY REGISTRATION